• Deutsch English

 Ancient battlefields

 Battlefields have existed in Europe for more than 2500 years, and anyone who discovers a Roman battlefield is very lucky.
-But it is mostly those from the 1st and 2nd World Wars that are found.
-On these sites you will find a multitude of militaria, coins, weapons of all kinds, badges, dog tags, emblems, buttons and unfortunately also dangerous ammunition from the First and Second World Wars.
+However, it is mostly those from the 1st and 2nd World Wars that are found.
+On these sites you will find a variety of militaria, coins, weapons of all kinds, badges, identification marks, emblems, buttons and unfortunately also dangerous ammunition from the First and Second World Wars.
 If you can't stop looking there, you should dig with increased caution!

 Playgrounds and fairgrounds

 Probability of finding 100%, modern coins are also guaranteed here.
-However, a lot of patience is required for the extreme scrapping of such sites.
+However, a lot of patience is required for the extreme scrapping of such places.

 Beaches / bathing lakes / old river baths

 Probability of finding 100% here too.
-Coins and jewellery are guaranteed.
-Hard-working seekers have often financed their holiday with them.
+Coins and jewelry are guaranteed.
+Hard-working searchers have often financed their vacation with them.
 Finds of old coins or other valuable metal objects washed up on the beach cannot be ruled out.

-The list of interesting search sites could be continued, but would go beyond the scope of information at this point.
+The list of interesting search sites could be continued, but would go beyond the scope of information here.
 Fancy a treasure hunt?
 Then contact us and become a successful prospector and treasure hunter yourself!

 Order & advice: 0173 8707075